It all began in the year 2009, in INDIA

 The new program created was called the ICICI Fellowship and it aimed at finding young people from diverse backgrounds, grooming them to be leaders to impact long term social change.
 After three years and three cohorts, while the name was changed, the structure was tweaked too.
 Learning from across the years were put together and thus, mistakes were bettered.
 Hence, India Fellow was born and Anupama Pain, from the founding cohort of the ICICI Fellows came forward to run it along with Rahul.
 These are the introductory characters of our story.

 It has been over fourteen years now.
 But for the purpose of being concise, this is who we are.

-India Fellow is an experiential social leadership program for young Indians that include working full time for 18 months with a host organization on a social issue together with training, peer learning and mentoring.
+India Fellow is an experiential social leadership program for young Indians that include working full-time for 18 months with a host organization on a social issue together with training, peer learning and mentoring.
 This experience will empower India Fellows to find their own leadership potential, shape their futures and make a difference.

-In the current chapter of this mystery/action series, entered some new characters.
-Some more fellows decided to join the challenging battle of finding such valiant youth and putting them in trying circumstances.
-Some characters that we would like you to know of are Anvesh T, Nikita D’cruz, Adarsh Bhat, Swati Saxena, Umang Jain and Pranoti Monde.
+In the current chapter of this mystery/action series, entered new characters.
+Soon, some more fellows decided to join the challenging battle of finding such valiant youth and putting them in trying circumstances.
+The characters that we would specifically like you to know of are Anvesh T, Nikita D’cruz, Adarsh Bhat, Richa Williams, Swati Saxena, Umang Jain, Pranoti Monde, and Dharmesh Chaubey.
 All alumni from across the years.
-The team finally decided to call this program what it was; a commune run program, where fellows had the ownership to design, experiment and take this tribe forward.
+The team finally decided to call this program what it was; a commune-run program.
+Where fellows had the ownership to design, experiment and take this tribe forward.

-Now the moral of this story is… well, that’s the beauty of it.
-Each fellow has their own.
+Now the moral of this story is… well, that’s the beauty of it – each fellow has their own.
 We are here, trying to create ours.
 But we’ll let you decide yours.